 If your child has their first tooth, or if they’re past the age of 12 months, it’s time to start scheduling a regular pediatric dental exam every 6 months.

-As a family dental practice, Bear Brook Dental Care is passionate about providing expert dental care for your whole family, and children of all ages.
-Our own pediatric dentist Dr. Tommy Lee received his Pediatric Dental Specialty training at Yale School of Medicine, and throughout his tenure at Yale, he has received the highest ratings and comments in patient satisfaction.
+As a family dental practice, Bear Brook Dental Care is passionate about providing expert dental care for your whole family and for children of all ages.
+Our own pediatric dentist Dr. Tommy Lee received his Pediatric Dental Specialty training at Yale School of Medicine, and throughout his tenure at Yale, he has received the highest ratings and comments on patient satisfaction.